sprangerik/corruption-detection/draft-sprang-avtcore-corruption-detection.md

 ### Synchronization Message

-A special case is the so-called “synchronization” message.
+A special case is the so-called "synchronization" message.
 Such a message only contains the first byte.
-They are used to keep the sender and receiver in sync even if no “full” message has been received for a while.
+They are used to keep the sender and receiver in sync even if no "full" message has been received for a while.
 Such messages MUST NOT be sent on droppable frames.

 ## Details of Operation